buzanits/booosta-openstreetmap_org/README.md

-# Show openstreetmap maps in the Booosta Framework
+# Show openstreetmap maps in the Booosta Framework or PHP scripts

 This modules provides the possibility to show maps from openstreetmap.org in a Booosta web application.
 It can also be used standalone without the Booosta framework.